Thompson Capper: Staff career

-After his return, Capper was initially selected as a deputy-assistant adjutant-general on the divisional staff of the 1st Army corps at Aldershot, but as an experienced staff officer, he was shortly thereafter given a post as a professor at the Staff College, Camberley from December 1902 to 1904.
-He was promoted to brevet colonel on 11 December 1904.
-He was then transferred to the Staff College, Quetta in India as commandant (and substantive colonel).
+After his return, Capper was initially selected as a deputy assistant adjutant general on the staff of the 1st Army Corps at Aldershot, but, as an experienced staff officer, he was shortly thereafter given a post as a professor at the Staff College from December 1902 to September 1904.
+He was then made a DAAG there in February 1904 and was promoted to brevet colonel on 11 December 1904.
+He was then transferred to the Staff College, Quetta in India as the college's commandant (and which saw him promoted to substantive colonel).
 It has been suggested that this move was initiated by jealous colleagues at the college due to his ability as a teacher and tactician.
 He retained this position until 1911, teaching the lessons of the Russo-Japanese War and emphasising the importance of "attacking dash" as the best means of overcoming entrenched positions.
-He came into contact with numerous important figures of the First World War through this work, including Douglas Haig, with whom he did not get on and Hubert Gough, who admired his "spirit of self-sacrifice and duty, instead of the idea of playing for safety and seeking only to avoid getting into trouble".
+He came into contact with numerous important figures of the First World War through this work, including Douglas Haig, with whom he did not get on, and Hubert Gough, who admired his "spirit of self-sacrifice and duty, instead of the idea of playing for safety and seeking only to avoid getting into trouble".
 He also amassed a prodigious collection of military literature during his research and teaching.

-In 1906 he was promoted to temporary Brigadier–General and in 1908 he married Winifride Mary, with whom he would have one son.
-In 1910 his work at the staff college was recognised with the award of the Companion of the Order of the Bath (CB) in the King's Birthday Honours.
-In 1911, after a brief period of half-pay in his permanent rank of Colonel, Capper was transferred from India to Ireland, where he commanded the 13th Infantry Brigade until 1913.
-He returned to Ireland briefly a year later in the aftermath of the Curragh Incident, to support his friend Hubert Gough.
-During early 1914, Capper was briefly the Inspector of Infantry but in the emergency of the summer of 1914 he was promoted to substantive Major-General and posted to the regular 7th Division, which was sent to the Western Front.
+In July 1906 he was promoted to temporary brigadier general and in 1908 he married Winifride Mary, with whom he would have one son.

+In 1910 his work at the staff college was recognised with appointment as a Companion of the Order of the Bath (CB) in the King's Birthday Honours.
+In February 1911, after a brief period of half-pay, and reverting to his permanent rank of colonel, Capper was transferred from India to Ireland, where he was promoted once again to temporary brigadier general and succeeded Major General Charles Monro in command of the 13th Infantry Brigade, part of the 5th Division.
+He relinquished command of the brigade in February 1914 and briefly returned to Ireland, in the aftermath of the Curragh incident, to support his friend Hubert Gough.
+In February 1914, Capper was briefly made the inspector of infantry but in the emergency of the summer of 1914 he was promoted to substantive major general and posted to the 7th Division as its first general officer commanding (GOC), which was sent to the Western Front soon after the outbreak of the First World War in August 1914.